Johanna Geisler: Life and career

+Mainz

 With the 1912/13 season, Geisler became a member of the Mainz Municipal Theatre, now engaged as a soloist.
 Beginning as a soubrette in opera and operetta, she developed a coloratura soprano repertoire.
 She sang both minor and larger roles, such as Papagena in Mozart's Die Zauberflöte and the title role in Jarno's operetta Die Försterchristl, participating in Wagner's Götterdämmerung and Nicolai's Die lustigen Weiber von Windsor.
 The theatre's records show her busy in 23 of the 44 productions of the 1915/16 season alone.
 Her last performance there was appearing as all three women Hoffmann loves in Offenbach's Hoffmanns Erzählungen.